wp-plugins/wise-chat/readme.txt

 1. Activate the plugin through the 'Plugins' menu in WordPress.
 1. Place a shortcode `[wise-chat]` in your posts or pages.
 1. Alternatively install it in your templates via `<?php if (function_exists('wise_chat')) { wise_chat(); } ?>` code.
+1. Alternatively install it using dedicated widget in `Appearance -> Widgets`, it's called Wise Chat Window.

 In order to use all features of bad words filter you need to have `mbstring` PHP extension installed on your server.